- Dorsal scales are smooth (though large adult males may have a couple of keeled rows) and in 17 rows near midbody.

 Indigo snakes are typically between (3-8 ft) although they have found measuring over (100 in) and weighing around (5-6 lbs) in weight.

-Indigo snakes are found from the southern U.S., through Central America, and into southern South America.
+Indigo snakes are found from the southern U.S., through Central America, and in southern South America.
+Drymarchon melanurus is found from Texas south through Central America to Venezuela.
 Another species of indigo snake, Drymarchon couperi, is found in Florida and in adjacent Mississippi, Alabama, and Georgia.
+The third indigo snake species, Drymarchon corais is found only in South America.

 Often active in the mornings, indigo snakes are voracious foragers that actively search for anything small enough to swallow, including other large snakes (including rattlesnakes) and birds.
 In fact, one indigo snake was found to have recently eaten three mice, two small snapping turtles, and two toads.
 When captured, indigos may bite repeatedly and release foul smelling musk and feces to instigate their release.
 Indigos may also hiss, vibrate their tail, and flatten their necks vertically to appear "dangerous".